How to request BSR coverage

 So you’d like a BSR writer to do a preview, review, feature, or profile about you, your client, or your event?

-Start by familiarizing yourself with what we cover: arts and culture happenings (including books, exhibitions, performances of any genre, film and TV, public art and public spaces, protests, and festivals) in the greater Philadelphia area, or with a clear tie to the Philadelphia area.
+Start by familiarizing yourself with what we cover: arts and culture happenings (including books, exhibitions, performances of any genre, film and TV, public art and public spaces, protests, and festivals) in the greater Philadelphia area (including South Jersey and Delaware), or with a clear tie to the Philadelphia area.

-Attach a press release with more comprehensive information if you’d like, and provide access to properly captioned and credited photos.
+Attach a press release with more comprehensive information if you’d like, or copy it into the body of your email below your introduction.
+You should also provide access to properly captioned and credited photos.
 We can’t tell your story without an image.

-To plan coverage, we need at least a few weeks' lead-time for pitches -- ideally, send your materials four to six weeks in advance.
+To plan coverage, we need some lead time.
+Send your materials four to six weeks in advance.

 Thanks for your interest in BSR.
 See you in the inbox!